 Unit of Measurement

-The unit of measurement can be changed by updating the Unit property.
+Change the unit of measurement by updating the Unit property.
 The default unit to draw a barcode is Pixel.

 |Unit of Measure||Dimensions|